codemagic-ci-cd/codemagic-docs/content/troubleshooting/common-issues.md

 GitHub repositories won't show up in the dropdown while trying to add an app to Codemagic.

 ###### Solution
-Try disconnecting the GitHub integration and then connecting it again.
+Try disconnecting the GitHub/Bitbucket integration and then connecting it again.

+1. Go to your Team settings.
+2. Expand Team Integrations
+3. Disconnect your GitHub/Bitbucket Integration and then reconnect.

 ### MacOS publishing failed